ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 ### Boss info
 * Can use Earth Elemental
+* Keep doing your standard rotation as you move through the adds.
+* Use Movement while casting cd.

 Has a main phase and a second phase.

 *Disrupting Shaows* - A dispellable debuff which does aoe damage when dispelled.
 Need to run out if you are going to dispell it.
 (We heal through it.)

 *Void of the Unmaking* - Orb that does damage to those arround it.
 This ball is bounced between players until it hits the boss which moves him to the second phase.
 Looks like the mages handle bouncing the ball on 25 man.